coderefinery/DEPRECATED-software-licensing/talk.md

 In real world, **dual licensing** is common: GPL for anyone, but you can pay for commercial non-GPL

 ---
-## Broad categories of licenses

-We have three broad categories:

-- Permissive license
-  - Anyone can made closed source
-- Viral/share alike licenses
-  - Must stay open in future
-  - Commercial and other use OK, as long as stays open
-  - Owners can always go closed later.
-- Proprietary/closed
-  - No one may copy, modify, improve, and so on
-  - The *default*

-Use a common one: https://choosealicense.com

----

 ## What happens if I do not choose a license?